e-kai00/yoga-studio/README.md

 The website is targeted towards people focused on a healthy lifestyle who look for guided yoga classes and a supportive local community.

+The live link to the website - [Sattva Studio](https://e-kai00.github.io/yoga-studio/)

 <br>

 ![Responsive Mockup](/assets/images/readme-img/mockup-screenshot.webp)